 With a rich cultural heritage, the district is home to the popular tourist attractions of Warwick Castle and Kenilworth Castle, as well as several museums in Warwick.
-The Royal Pump Rooms in Royal Leamington Spa offer a rich cultural and tourist experience, whilst the Royal Spa Centre runs an exciting programme of events in its 667 seat main house and 188 seat studio cinema.
-The district has been successful in achieving five prestigious Green Flag and Green Flag community awards in recognition of its outstanding green spaces.
+The Royal Pump Rooms in Royal Leamington Spa offer an enlightening visitor experience, whilst the Royal Spa Centre runs an exciting programme of events in its 667 seat main house and 188 seat studio cinema.
+The district has been successful in achieving five prestigious Green Flag community awards in recognition of its outstanding green spaces.
 Royal Leamington Spa has also achieved a Purple Flag, acknowledging the excellent night-time management of the town centre.

-Both Kenilworth and Royal Leamington Spa were recently ranked in the top five of places to live in the Midlands as part of The Sunday Times' 2019 Best Places to Live in Britain list.
+Both Kenilworth and Royal Leamington Spa were recently ranked in the top five places to live in the Midlands as part of The Sunday Times' 2019 Best Places to Live in Britain list.
 The University of Warwick is partly in the District and we house thousands of students.
-Sunday Times' also ranked the District as in top 20 places in country to live as a student.
+The Sunday Times also ranked the District as in top 20 places in country to live as a student.

-We offer valuable and accessible services for the community which helps to promote Warwick District as a great place to live, work and visit and these include;
+We offer valuable and accessible services for the community which helps to promote Warwick District as a great place to live, work and visit.
+These are managed through the following teams: